rishika-shrimal2107/Breast_cancer_prediction_/README.md

-from sklearn.neighbors import KNeighborsClassifier # for K neighbor classifier from sklearn.tree import DecisionTreeClassifier #for decision tree classifier from sklearn.naive_bayes import GaussianNB  #for naive bayes classifier from sklearn.naive_bayes import MultinomialNB # for naive bayes classifier from sklearn.ensemble import RandomForestClassifier #for Random Forest from sklearn.ensemble import GradientBoostClassifier # Boost from sklearn.ensemble import BaggingClassifier # Bagging
+from sklearn.neighbors import KNeighborsClassifier # for K neighbor classifier from sklearn.tree import DecisionTreeClassifier #for decision tree classifier from sklearn.naive_bayes import GaussianNB  #for naive bayes classifier from sklearn.ensemble import RandomForestClassifier #for Random Forest from sklearn.ensemble import GradientBoostClassifier # Boost from sklearn.ensemble import BaggingClassifier # Bagging